Charles Babbage: Natural theology

 In 1837, responding to the series of eight Bridgewater Treatises, Babbage published his Ninth Bridgewater Treatise, under the title On the Power, Wisdom and Goodness of God, as manifested in the Creation.
 In this work Babbage weighed in on the side of uniformitarianism in a current debate.
 He preferred the conception of creation in which a God-given natural law dominated, removing the need for continuous "contrivance".

 The book is a work of natural theology, and incorporates extracts from related correspondence of Herschel with Charles Lyell.
 Babbage put forward the thesis that God had the omnipotence and foresight to create as a divine legislator.
 In this book, Babbage dealt with relating interpretations between science and religion; on the one hand, he insisted that "there exists no fatal collision between the words of Scripture and the facts of nature;" on the other hand, he wrote that the Book of Genesis was not meant to be read literally in relation to scientific terms.
 Against those who said these were in conflict, he wrote "that the contradiction they have imagined can have no real existence, and that whilst the testimony of Moses remains unimpeached, we may also be permitted to confide in the testimony of our senses."

 The Ninth Bridgewater Treatise was quoted extensively in Vestiges of the Natural History of Creation.
 The parallel with Babbage's computing machines is made explicit, as allowing plausibility to the theory that transmutation of species could be pre-programmed.

+It was in The Ninth Bridgewater Treatise where Babbage proposed his 'library in the air' concept, where every breath, word and motion was imprinted at the atomic level in a record that could be accessed after the events occurred.

+The air itself is one vast library on whose pages are for ever written all that man has ever said or woman whispered.

 Jonar Ganeri, author of Indian Logic, believes Babbage may have been influenced by Indian thought; one possible route would be through Henry Thomas Colebrooke.
 Mary Everest Boole argues that Babbage was introduced to Indian thought in the 1820s by her uncle George Everest:

 Some time about 1825, [Everest] came to England for two or three years, and made a fast and lifelong friendship with Herschel and with Babbage, who was then quite young.
 I would ask any fair-minded mathematician to read Babbage's Ninth Bridgewater Treatise and compare it with the works of his contemporaries in England; and then ask himself whence came the peculiar conception of the nature of miracle which underlies Babbage's ideas of Singular Points on Curves (Chap, viii) – from European Theology or Hindu Metaphysic?
 Oh! how the English clergy of that day hated Babbage's book!